grantsrb/ctx_cmp/readme.md

         representation. -1 will take the last layer, "half" will take from the middle layer.
 All integer arguments must be within the number of layers of the model.
+    "proj_cmpr": bool
+        if true, projects the cmpr' representations (the representations at the intermediate layer of the transformer formed during compression) using a linear weight matrix before using them as input to the forward/auxiliary tasks.
     "rmb_rask": bool
         if true, and using openwebtext dataset, model will have auxiliary compression autoencoding task to reconstruct the